Facebook Cover Simplistic (1)

 There’s no question that the pandemic has been hard on children, whether or not their schools have reopened.
 A flood of research in recent months has found alarming spikes in depression and anxiety among children and their parents.
 Parents reached out to us for help so we designed a program that can improve mental health for our youth.
 The View U program provides opportunities for youth to use their time in positive ways, identify and cope with problems, build self-esteem, develop peer leadership skills, participate in bullying prevention activities, and mentorship opportunities.
 This program will serve more than 500 youth annually.

-Our new program provides targeted youth safe places with
+Our program provides targeted youth safe places with

 • Group workshops spanning 7 sessions